karim-ouldaklouche/Sentiment_Analysis_dvc/README.md

-The sentiment analysis Imdb movies.
+# The sentiment analysis Imdb movies with DVC

-The projet use the DVC tool build on git (https://dvc.org/doc/install).
+This repository has almost the same content  as the reprository Sentiment_Analysis.
+It uses DVC tool build on git (https://dvc.org/doc/install).

 Also, the version 3.7 of python has been used.